fitchkody/MultiThreadedQuidditch/README.md

 # MultiThreadedQuidditch

-Quidditch Simulation using POSIX pthreads
+Quidditch Simulation using POSIX pthreads.
+This simulation is non-deterministic, so each time it's run you will see a different game.

 # Compile